shubhomoydas/ad_examples/README.md

     pythonw -m aad.precomputed_aad --startcol=2 --labelindex=1 --header --randseed=42 --dataset=toy --datafile=../datasets/toy.csv --scoresfile=../datasets/toy_scores.csv --querytype=1 --detector_type=14 --constrainttype=4 --sigma2=0.5 --budget=35 --tau=0.03 --Ca=1 --Cn=1 --Cx=1 --withprior --unifprior --init=1 --runtype=simple --log_file=./temp/precomputed_aad.log --debug

 **Note: The detector_type is 14** for precomputed scores.
 The input file and scores should have the same format as in the example files (toy.csv, toy_scores.csv).
 Also, make sure the initialization is at uniform (**--init=1**) for good label efficiency (maximum reduction in false positives with minimum labeling effort).
 If the weights are initialized to zero or random, the results will be poor. *Ensembles enable us to get a good starting point for active learning in this case.*

-**Note on Streaming**
-Streaming currently supports two strategies for data retention:
-  - Retention Type 0: Here the new instances from the stream completely overwrite the older *unlabeled instances* in memory.
-  - Retention Type 1: Here the new instances are first merged with the older unlabeled instances and then the complete set is sorted in descending order on the distance from the margin.
-The top instances are retained; rest are discarded. **This is highly recommended.**

 Note on Spectral Clustering by label diffusion